 Sales revenue amounted to 13,170.5 billion yen, a decrease of 11.8% year-on-year, due mainly to decreased sales in all business operations.
 However, operating profit amounted to 660.2 billion yen, increased compared to the previous fiscal year.
 Despite of some unfavorable factors, due mainly to control of selling, general and administrative expenses, and cost reduction efforts based on a review of business activities, as well as an increase in profit due to a year-on-year difference in the amount of the provision for credit losses recorded for financial services business.

-Share of profit of investments accounted for using the equity method amounted to 247.6 billion yen, an increase of 82.8 billion yen from the previous fiscal year, as a result of factoring in the strong sales in China.
+Share of profit of investments accounted for using the equity method amounted to 272.2 billion yen, an increase of 108.5 billion yen from the previous fiscal year, due mainly to an increase in unit sales in China.

-For the fiscal year ending March 31, 2019, we expect sales revenue of 15,450.0 billion yen, an increase of 0.6% year on year, and operating profit of 710.0 billion yen, a decrease of 14.8% year on year.* We are assuming an average JPY/USD exchange rate for the fiscal year ending March 31, 2019 of 107 yen to the US dollar, whereas the rate was 111 yen to the US dollar for the fiscal year ended March 31, 2018.*
+For the fiscal year ending March 31, 2022, we expect sales revenue of 15,200.0 billion yen, an increase of 15.4% year-on-year, operating profit of 660.0 billion yen, the same as the previous fiscal year at -0.0%, and profit before income taxes of 870.0 billion yen, a decrease of 4.8% year-on-year.* We are assuming an average JPY/USD exchange rate for the fiscal year ending March 31, 2022 of 105 yen to the US dollar, whereas the rate was 106 yen to the US dollar for the fiscal year ended March 31, 2021.*